SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 What happens if the person collapsed is alone and no one is doing anything to help????
 #############################################################################################################################

-### Using Weighted Mean of Data to find the Optimal Location for Creating new Departments
+### Using Weighted Mean of Data to find the Optimal Location for Creating Satellite Sites

-How it would work:
+How it would work (backend of the web app):
  - For each patient, calculate the distance to the closest department.
- - Store the distances in an array and sort it in descending order.
-Sort distances to identify outliers that might disproportionately influence the mean.
-Consider limiting weights for patients far outside the target area (eg. > 40 miles).
+ - Store these distances in an array and sort them in descending order.
+This helps identify outliers that might disproportionately influence the mean.
+Consider limiting the weights for patients located far outside the target area (e.g., > 40 miles).
- - Take the Weighted Mean of their X and Y co-ordinates: This will be the New Departments location.
+ - Calculate the Weighted Mean of their X and Y coordinates to determine the optimal location for the new department.

- - Formula -> Weighted Mean = (Items * Weight) / Sum of all Weights
+   <p> Formula- </p> <p>Weighted Mean = (Items * Weight) / Sum of all Weights</p>
-   - Items: represents Patient X and Y (separately)
+   - Items: Refers to the X and Y coordinates of each patient (separately).
-   - Weight: represents the distance for each patient to the closest department
+   - Weight: Represents the distance from each patient to the nearest department.
   <br>

   ![Weighted Mean Formula](./dat_vis_assets/formulas.png)